prof. Ans Baeyens (PhD)

 Associate professor - Faculty of Medicine and Health Sciences - UGent

-My main research is in the field of molecular and clinical radiobiology, radiation protection and radiogenomics.
+My main research is in the field of molecular and clinical radiobiology, radiation protection.
 Topics focus on chromosomal radiosensitivity, DNA repair mechanism and cancer predisposition in breast, cervical cancer and HIV positive cancer patients.
+Recently a new research line focusing on proton therapy and hematopoietic stem cells is initiated.
 Another part of my research is in the field of biological dosimetry.
 We try to estimate by using cytogenetic tests the radiation-induced DNA damage in radiation-overexposed individuals.
+Since beginning of 2019 we are the reference lab for radiosensitivity testing in Belgium.

 - Chromosomal radiosensitivity in breast cancer patients with a known or putative genetic predisposition.
 British Journal of Cancer, 2002.